chjj/blessed/README.md

   `/` is pressed.
 This function accepts a callback function which should be called with the search string.
 The search string is then used to jump to an item that is found in `items`.
-- **interactive** - whether the list is interactive or can have items selected (default: true).
+- **interactive** - whether the list is interactive and can have items selected (default: true).

 ##### Properties: